- Installing Layered Navigation

 The grid can be found in Catalog > Layered Navigation by Aheadworks > Manage Filters.

 The 'Manage Filters' grid contains six columns, including filter names, codes, types, their general status, status in search, and position.
-The grid allows filtering and sorting filters by the above attributes.
-Also, you can perform mass actions with the selected filters.
+In the grid, you can sort filters by the above attribute and perform mass actions with the selected filters.
 This way, you can change the filter status and status in search or synchronize the selected filters.

 The 'Edit Filter' page contains the two sections: 'General Settings' and 'Categories'.

-- The 'Filter Title' option allows changing the name of a particular product attribute and the layered navigation filter, accordingly;
+- The 'Filter Title' option changes the name of a particular product attribute and the layered navigation filter, accordingly;

-- The 'Use in Layered Navigation and 'Use in Search Layered Navigation' parameters allow enabling the filter for a particular navigation area;
+- The 'Use in Layered Navigation and 'Use in Search Layered Navigation' parameters enable the filter for a particular navigation area;

 - Position - determines the filter's position in the navigation panel;